 The Pen-and-Paper Difference

 Typing is faster, which sounds good but is actually a problem for stress journaling.
 Slower writing forces your brain to choose words more carefully, which deepens processing.
 If you can, write by hand.
 If you cannot, type slowly.
+The friction is part of the medicine.

 The 20 Prompts